Knowledge Base Sections ▾

 Gemini 3.5 Flash$1.50$9.001MGoodNo

-The coding ability figures are not just claims.
-Here are the actual Kimi K2.6 benchmarks confirming that the open-source model is playing in the big leagues:
+Coding ability figures are not just claims.
+Here are the real benchmarks for Kimi K2.6, confirming that the open-source model plays in the major leagues:

 • SWE-bench (Thinking mode): 71.3% of real GitHub issues resolved

-To be fair: Kimi K2.6 is not the "number one agent model in the world"—Claude and GPT still hold the top spots in the arenas.
-But it is very close to the frontier, and its price is thousands of times lower.
-For the vast majority of development tasks, this quality gap is imperceptible, but the gap in the bill is decisive.
+Honest assessment: Kimi K2.6 is not the “number one for agents in the world” — Claude and GPT still hold the top spots in arenas.
+But it is right on the heels of the frontier, while being thousands of times cheaper.
+For the vast majority of development tasks, this difference in quality is imperceptible, while the difference in cost is decisive.

 Same model, different price: open-source via JoinGonka

-A key insight that changes the entire coding economy: an open-source model is not a "worse model."
+A key insight that changes the entire economics of coding: open-source models are not "worse models."
 Kimi K2.6 is available from many providers, and the price for the exact same inference varies by orders of magnitude.
 Let's compare directly (prices per 1M, input/output):

 ModelVia OpenRouterVia JoinGonkaDifference

-This is the same model, the same inference.
-The difference is not in quality, but in infrastructure: aggregators and commercial hosts pay for computing in data centers with all their costs—rent, electricity, cooling, staff, and margins.
+This is the exact same model, the exact same inference.
+The difference is not in quality, but in infrastructure: aggregators and commercial hosters purchase computing power in data centers with all their associated costs—rent, electricity, cooling, staff, and margins.
 JoinGonka Gateway pulls inference directly from the decentralized Gonka network: over 4500 GPUs from independent hosts worldwide.
-The network runs on Proof of Useful Work—every computation simultaneousy processes your AI request and secures the blockchain, with no wasted energy and no data center markups.
+The network runs on Proof of Useful Work—every computation simultaneously processes your AI request and secures the blockchain, with no energy waste and no data-center markups.

-The project is backed by a solid foundation: $80M in investment, a security audit from CertiK, and open architecture.
-See the full market review of low-cost APIs in our article on the cheapest AI API.
+The project is backed by a solid foundation: $80M in investment, security audits by CertiK, and an open architecture.
+See the full market overview of cheap APIs in our article on the cheapest AI API.

 What does this mean in practice?
 Let's look at the monthly expenses of a full-time developer who actively uses an AI agent (about 250M tokens per month):